AlvinSMoyo/AlvinM_KpEVXA8fWeQhuv6f/README.md

 ---

-## 🙌 Final Thoughts for Hiring Managers & Recruiters
+🙌 Final Thoughts

-This project represents my ability to:
+This project was a valuable opportunity to:

-- Work independently through a full-cycle data science project.
+Work independently through a full end-to-end data science workflow

-- Tackle real-world business problems using practical machine learning and data analysis skills.
+Apply machine learning and data analysis to solve a real-world business problem
-- Communicate findings in a clear and visually compelling manner.

-I’m confident that the skills demonstrated here—ranging from **data wrangling** to **sentiment modeling** and **storytelling with data**—would make a strong contribution to any data-driven team.
-Thank you for reviewing my work!
+Communicate insights clearly through visualizations and interpretation tools like SHAP

+From data wrangling to sentiment modeling and storytelling with data, this project reflects a practical approach to using data for meaningful insights.

+Thanks for exploring my work!
+I hope it provides value or inspiration for your own data science journey. 🚀

 ---